ConEmu/ConEmu.github.io/en/MicrosoftBugs.md

 <h2 id="Insert-Overwrite-Indicator"> Insert/Overwrite indication </h2>

 It is not possible to determine the state of ReadConsole procedure.
-ConEmu do not know if it's an ‘Insert’ or ‘Overwrite’ mode.
+ConEmu do not know if it's in the ‘Insert’ or ‘Overwrite’ mode.

+Wny not?
+Description is [here](InsertOverwrite.html).

 ### Workaround